Libensemble/libensemble/docs/platforms/theta.rst

-on a MOM node and submit these tasks dynamically to the compute nodes. libEnsemble can also be submitted to Balsam for centralized execution on a compute-node. libEnsemble can then submit tasks to Balsam through libEnsemble's Balsam job-controller for execution on additional allocated nodes.
+on a MOM node and submit these tasks dynamically to the compute nodes. libEnsemble can also be submitted to Balsam for centralized execution on a compute-node. libEnsemble can then submit tasks to Balsam through libEnsemble's Balsam executor for execution on additional allocated nodes.

 Load the Balsam module with ::